 The best foundations for dry skin, on the other hand, will be packed with hydrating moisture boosters to help keep dry, flaky skin at bay.
 "Work from your skin type—if you are oily, you probably want a foundation that has oil-absorbing and pore-refining properties such as Nars All Day Luminous Weightless Foundation (£32)," advises Anna Priadka, lead stylist at Nars.
 "If you’re prone to dryness, then something with emollient-rich properties in either cream or liquid is best."

 What about coverage?

 You should also decide what level of coverage you want.
-If you like a barely there, natural look, opt for a sheer, buildable formula, or if it’s full coverage you’re after, a heavier stick foundation or more viscous liquid formula may be the best choice for you.
+If you like a barely there, natural look, opt for a sheer, buildable formula.
+If it's full coverage you're after, a heavier stick foundation or more viscous liquid formula may be the best choice for you.

 And how do you pick the right shade?